FlyingFathead/catgit/README.md

 pip install .
 ```

+### Using without install

-Alternatively, if you only want to try it out, navigate to the `catgit/` subdirectory and run it with:
+Alternatively, if you only want to try out `catgit`, navigate to the `catgit/` subdirectory and run it with:
 ```bash
 python catgit.py /path/to/your/project/
 ```